 Best Design: Haute Papier 8.5" Rose Gold Scissors

-For the aesthetically-minded crafter, look no further than these gleaming, glimmering, rose-gold scissors.
-In addition to their worthiness of a Pinterest board, they’re also super-functional, thanks to ultra-sharp blades made from stainless steel.
+For the aesthetically minded crafter, look no further than these gleaming, glimmering, rose-gold scissors.
+In addition to being worthy of a Pinterest board, they’re also super-functional, thanks to ultra-sharp blades made from stainless steel.
 While these scissors are a bit more costly than some others, the design and quality make them, arguably, very much worth the price tag.
-(Psst, these also make for an excellent gift for the co-crafter in your life!).
+(Psst, these also make for an excellent gift for the co-crafter in your life!)
 They're also available in gold.

 Our favorite pair of craft scissors are the Scotch Precision Scissors, which are well-designed and comfortable to use.
 If you're looking for a pair of reliable fabric scissors, check out the Gingher 8-Inch Knife Edge Dressmaker's Shears, which are made of nickel with a double-plated chrome overlay and designed to cut on a flat edge.

 Depending on whether you’re cutting fabric, thread, or paper, there’s a pair of scissors that is perfect for your needs.
 That said, some scissors are designed specifically for certain crafts.
 For example, embroidery scissors are designed with small, intricate thread-snipping in mind; consequently, their blades and tips are smaller and often more precision-oriented than those on other scissors.
 If you’re unsure about the type of scissor to buy, or you anticipate using a single set of scissors across a smattering of craft types, consider a pair of general craft scissors, like Scotch Precision Scissors, which are designed for cutting fabric, paper, and more.